vhx/vhx-ruby/README.md

 These association calls will default to fetching from embedded resources attached to the calling object.
 If the requested resources are not available, the gem will proceed to make a call to the Vhx Api to fetch those resources.
 Once resources are pulled the first time, they are cached; so all future calls to your object's association will not make additional requests.

-You can also request individual or a collection of objects using the `#find` and `#all` methods, respectively, which are available to all resources.
+You can also request individual or a list of objects using the `#find` and `#all` methods, respectively, which are available to all resources.

 Create Vhx Objects using the Vhx-Ruby Gem by using the `#create` method on any resources that allow `POST` requests.
 For example, here's creating a package to sell for your site: